Punta San Juan Program

 Punta San Juan (PSJ) supports important populations of emblematic seabirds of the Humboldt Current, such as Humboldt Penguins, Guanay Cormorants, Inca Terns, Peruvian Boobies and Peruvian Pelicans.
 As well as pinnipeds, such as South American fur seal and South American sea lion.
 All these species breed and rear their chicks and pups in PSJ, and feed in areas close to the reserve that have nutrient-rich waters due to the upwelling ecosystem of the Humboldt Current System.
 These species are biological indicators and help us understand the variation of ecological factors over time.
 The population, behavior and reproduction of these species reflect what is happening in the marine ecosystem.

 PSJ is home to Peru’s largest colony of Humboldt penguins, reaching over 7,000 birds in the past 10 years.
-Here Humboldt penguins nest on the guano layer that has not been harvested since 1987.
-This substrate is ideal for Humboldt penguins providing important properties that enhance breeding success (thermal regulation, independence in burrow, protection from predators, amongst others).
+Here, Humboldt penguins nest on the guano layer that has not been harvested since 1987.
+This substrate is ideal for Humboldt penguins, providing important properties that enhance breeding success.
 The proximate location of this protected area means cold and nutrient rich waters where penguins feed.
 This provide's a suite of conditions that are preferred by Humboldt penguin populations.

 CAMPAIGN AIMS